mum0n/model_size/docs/size_structured_model_snowcrab.md

 ---

-Now we load the results and extract the probabilities and compute the post-stratification ratios from joint posterior samples (to retain the overall distribution).
-However, as the application of areal unit surface areas depends upon the sub-domain being analysed, it's computation is deferred to a later stage and instead the ratio of probabilities is first created as it is compuationally demanding (joint posterior sampling) and potentialy large outputs:
+Now we load the results and extract the probabilities $\theta$ and the samples of post-stratification weights $\omega_i$ from joint posteriors.
+However, as the application of areal unit surface areas depends upon the sub-domain being analysed, it's final computation is deferred to a later stage and instead the ratio of probabilities $ \theta_{a/i} = \theta_a / \theta_i$ is first created as it is compuationally demanding (joint posterior sampling) and potentialy large outputs.

-$$ \theta_{a/i} = \theta_a / \theta_i .$$

 Note the number of posteriors required (5000 is a safe number) -- reduce number of cores first before reducing number of posteriors if you run out of RAM.